 One is, I’m new to being paid hourly.
 As a contractor, my hourly rate is higher than my salaried wage.
 This is because I’m not fully compensated for all my prep time for my classes.
 I’m not paid for miles, insurance, retirement, or any other benefits.
 If a child doesn’t show up for class, I’m not paid.
 The school district doesn’t have to pay half of my Social Security wages, which is a full 6.2% of my earnings they would pay if I were a W-2 employee.
 When I started working as an ESOL Teacher, the hourly rate felt high to me and I had no experience in the field, so no one to ask.

 But over time, I’ve realized that my hourly rate isn’t as high as I thought.
-At the end of the year last year (2016), my first full year as a contracted worker, I realized that I made substantially LESS per year than I did as a salaried worker.
-Part of the reason is because I worked less hours and didn’t work summers, but part of the reason is probably because I’m probably under-compensated for my time.
-It took me a while to realize this.
+At the end of the year last year (2016), my first full year as a contracted worker, I realized that I made somewhat less per year than I did as a salaried worker.
+This is because I worked 15 hours per week instead of 25, and didn’t work summers.

 Since I’m paid and compensated hourly, it was difficult for me to know exactly how much I’d make as a contractor until the year was up.
 I often don’t know exactly when I’ll work because of testing, field trips, and holidays.
 I can estimate, but it’s just that–an estimate.